 Quick “Corned” Beef

-Traditional corned beef and cabbage can be loaded with sodium and take all day to fix.
-Here is a quick twist on the tradition, inspired by a recipe from Eating Well magazine.
+Traditional corned beef and cabbage can be loaded with sodium and leave you stuck in the kitchen all day.
+Here is a quick twist on the tradition, inspired by a recipe from Eating Well magazine:

 - 2 tablespoons pickling spices